arbyys/oax-prezentace/cybercrime-presentation.md

 - malware which records keys you press and sends them to the attacker
 - attacker can gain your credentials using this method
-- hardware keyloggers can be harder to detect than software
+- hardware keyloggers can be harder to detect than software ones
 - your antivirus should usually detect the keylogger before it installs

 **HOW TO AVOID:**